US School Violence Fast Facts

-(CNN)Here is a list of incidents of random elementary, middle and high school (excludes colleges and universities) violence with fatalities, from 1927 to the present.
+(CNN)Here is a list of random incidents of elementary, middle and high school (excludes colleges and universities) violence with fatalities, from 1927 to the present.
 This list does NOT include suicides, gang-related incidents, or deaths resulting from interpersonal conflicts.

 US Timeline (selected only):

+May 18, 2018 - Santa Fe High School - Santa Fe, Texas.
+Dimitrios Pagourtzis, 17, allegedly opens fire killing 10 and injuring 13.
+Pagourtzis is arrested and charged with capital murder and aggravated assault of a public servant.

+February 14, 2018 - Marjory Stoneman Douglas High School - Parkland, Florida.
+Former student, Nikolas Cruz, 19, allegedly opens fire with an AR-15 rifle, killing at least 17 people and injuring at least 14 others.
+According to law enforcement, the suspect activated a fire alarm to draw people outside to increase casualties.
+Cruz is arrested and charged with 17 counts of premeditated murder.

 January 23, 2018 - Marshall County High School - Benton, Kentucky.
-A 15-year-old male student opens fire killing two and injuring 18 others.
-The suspect is arrested at the scene.

-January 23, 2018 - Marshall County High School - Benton, Kentucky.
-A 15-year-old male student opens fire killing two and injuring 18 others.
-The suspect is arrested at the scene.
+Gabriel R. Parker, 15, allegedly opens fire killing two and injuring 18 others.
+The suspect is arrested at the scene and later charged with two counts of murder and 14 counts of first degree assault.

 December 7, 2017 - Aztec Hight School - Aztec, New Mexico.
 William Atchison shoots and kills students Casey Jordan Marquez and Francisco Fernandez.
-Atchison, a former student at the high school, died of what police believe to be a self-inflicted gunshot wound.
+Atchison, a former student at the high school, dies of what police believe to be a self-inflicted gunshot wound.

 September 13, 2017 - Freeman High School - Spokane, Washington.
-One student is killed and three are injured in a shooting.
-The suspect is a sophomore at the school.
+Caleb Sharpe, a sophomore at the school, allegedly opens fire killing one student and injuring three others.
+Sharpe is arrested and charged with premeditated murder, three counts of attempted first-degree murder and 51 counts of second-degree assault.

 April 10, 2017 - North Park Elementary School - San Bernardino, California.
-Jonathan Martinez, 8, and his teacher, Karen Smith, are killed when Cedric Anderson, Smith's estranged husband, walks into her special needs classroom and opens fire, armed with a large-caliber revolver.
+Jonathan Martinez, eight, and his teacher, Karen Smith, are killed when Cedric Anderson, Smith's estranged husband, walks into her special needs classroom and opens fire, armed with a large-caliber revolver.
 Two other students are wounded.
 Anderson then kills himself.

 September 28, 2016 - Townville Elementary School - Greenville, South Carolina.
 A 14-year-old male opens fire on the playground, wounding two children and a teacher.
 Jacob Hall, one of the wounded children, dies three days later.
 Before going to the school, the teen shot and killed his father.
 He is in custody.